For talented graduates who have not studied Marketing before, this programme provides an ideal springboard for Marketing careers.

 Assessment methods vary from module to module and include coursework, essays, formal examinations, group reports, case study analyses and presentations.
 These methods are designed to give you a range of skills and experience to enhance your learning.

-Our programme-specific scholarships for 2017 entry include the Academic Excellence, UK-EU and International scholarships aimed at high-achieving students with a strong academic or personal profile.
-We'll automatically consider you for these scholarships when you apply and if you are shortlisted we'll be in touch with the next steps.
-Students on this programme may also be eligible for a loan from Prodigy Finance, and we also offer other scholarships.
+Our programme-specific scholarships for 2020 entry are aimed at high-achieving students with a strong academic or personal profile, and we also offer the Fulgoni Scholarship.
+We'll automatically consider you for these scholarships when you apply and if you are shortlisted we'll be in touch with the next steps, so it's best to apply as soon as possible.